hadronized/strongly-typed-thoughts.net/media/blog/introducing-awoo.md

 The “challenge” here is to write code to schedule those images.
 Instead of taking a parameter like the time on the command-line and rendering the corresponding image, we will generate a stream of images and will do different things at different times.
-Especially in demoscene productions, we want to synchronize what’s on the screen with what’s playing on your audio device.
+Especially in demoscene productions, we want to synchronize what’s on the screen with what’s playing on the audio device.

 # The overall idea

 From my point of view, we need at least two mechanisms of synchronization:

-  - An *high-level* synchronization mechanism, to state how globally the application will behave.
+  - A *high-level* synchronization mechanism, to state how globally the application will behave.
     I also like to see that kind of mechanism as a _discrete space_ problem.
 You don’t have values to interpolate or sample from but only several pure values to “jump” from one to another every time the simulation time passes a given point in time.
 This kind of synchronization will state